bonsaiheldin/carrotJS/README.md

 Want to see more?
 Check out the first example: https://github.com/bonsaiheldin/carrotjs/tree/master/examples/basics

 There is a documentation, too.
-Keep in mind that it is a work on progress, just like the engine itself it is still very basic.

 ## Documentation
 https://bonsaiheldin.github.io/carrotjs/

 ---

-The carrot of the logo was made by [**@qubodup**](https://github.com/qubodup) and released under the Creative Commons 0 License (Public Domain). https://opengameart.org/content/easter-carrot-pick-up-item
+The carrot logo was made by [**@qubodup**](https://github.com/qubodup) and released under the Creative Commons 0 License (Public Domain). https://opengameart.org/content/easter-carrot-pick-up-item - Thank you! 🥕